43 Awesome Songs to Learn English: Learn Vocabulary and Grammar Through Music

 5. “Every Breath You Take” by The Police

-The song is about someone who loves someone else so much that they want to always be by their side.
-The rhyming lyrics allow for phonetic practice too.
+The song is about an overly possessive lover who loves someone else so much that they want to always be by their side.
+The rhyming lyrics allow for phonetic practice, too.

-There are also a few idioms to take note of in this song.
+There are also a few idioms to take note of in this English song.
 When the singer says his heart aches, it means that he’s so upset by the fact that he isn’t with his lover, it’s as if it actually hurts his heart.

 6. “Manic Mondays” by The Bangles

-This song is a little complex, and the vocabulary can be a little advanced for beginning English learners, but the content is right where it needs to be to benefit English learners just starting out.
+This song is a little complex, and the vocabulary can be a bit advanced for beginning English learners, but the content is right where it needs to be to benefit English learners just starting out.

 This song is also good for seeing the past tense and the past progressive in action.
 The past progressive is formed with the past tense of the verb to be plus the present participle (a verb ending in -ing).
 An example of this is in the first verse: “I was kissing Valentino by a crystal blue Italian stream.”